Former St. John's baseball coach, player Russo dies at 74

 Among other future big leaguers Russo coached at St. John's included Rich Aurilia, C.J.
 Nitkowski, Terry Bross and Wayne Rosenthal.

+"Coach Russo was greatly respected in the college baseball community, not only in the Northeast, but throughout the country," said Nitkowski, who pitched at St. John's for two seasons before being selected No. 9 overall by Cincinnati in the 1994 baseball draft.

+"The two years I spent in a Johnnies uniform under Coach dramatically changed both my baseball and personal life. ...
+His track record on the field speaks for itself, but his impact on so many of his players over the years is likely greater than he ever realized.
+He will be missed, but his impact and legacy live on.
+Thanks, Coach."

-Russo was the Big East Conference coach of the year in 1990 and '91, and led Team USA at the 1995 Pan-American Games in Argentina.
-He retired after that season and was inducted into the American Baseball Coaches Association Hall of Fame in 1997.
+Russo was the Big East Conference coach of the year in 1990 and '91.
+He also led St. John's — while playing as Team USA — to the Pan-American Games in Argentina in 1995, his final year at the school.
+Russo was inducted into the American Baseball Coaches Association Hall of Fame in 1997.

+"I am saddened by the news of the passing of Coach Joe Russo," said current St. John's coach Ed Blankmeyer, who took over for Russo in 1996.
+"His Hall of Fame coaching career elevated St. John's to national prominence."

+Russo also taught English, social studies and physical education for several years at Christ the King High School in Middle Village, a few miles from the St. John's campus in Jamaica.